 Reviews are influential.
 Online reviews are read by 87% of consumers and they are more likely to visit businesses with many reviews Online reviews are also a strong ranking signal for search engine results.

-The best way to receive reviews is easy – ask for them from your customers.
+The best way to get more reviews is to ask for them from your customers.
 You can do this during the sale in person, but it’s just as easy via email.
 You can create a template to send customers after completing a transaction.
 By including an easy link to the review site, you’ll make it easier for your customer to follow through with their review when they get home.

 How many reviews do you need?
 Take a look at your competitors to see how many they have.
 Ideally, you should have about the same number of reviews as they have.
 But more than that is always better!